el634dev/react-node/README.md

 # React-Node Example Project
-> React and Node example project that was created for pratice with using React and Node
+> React and Node project that was created for practice with using React and Node
+> Could be use as a boilerplate

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 In the project directory, you can run:

 ### `npm install`